 Alas, it is necessary to get in touch first in order to have access to the tariffs of the stays.

-But it will be an opportunity to go near Galway, in the west of Ireland, to see the country while having the opportunity to improve your English through informal conversation English classes, a good way to learn how to speak English fluently.
+But it will be an opportunity to go near Galway, in the west of Ireland, to see the country while having the opportunity to improve your English through informal conversation ESL classes, a good way to learn how to speak English fluently.

 English pronunciation has always been your weakness?
 Or you could never remember how to build a sentence in English?